Nutlope/yt-search-engine/README.md

 # Ali Abdaal Search Engine

 This is a search engine of my favorite YouTuber, Ali Abdaal.
-I used selenium to scrape all his videos, youtube-dl to download them as audio files, and the speech recognition machine learning library, specifically Google Speech Recognition, to transcribe the audio files.
+I used selenium to scrape all his videos, youtube-dl to download them as audio files, and Google Speech Recognition to transcribe the audio files.

-I ended up with a JSON file with all the text which I used to populate the FireStore noSQL database, then built a frontend with React where users can look up phrases and find out how many times and in which videos were they said. (**this part is still in progress**)
+I then took all the data and used it to populate a Postgres database hosted on supabase, then built a frontend with React where users can look up phrases and find out how many times and in which videos were they said.

 ## Technologies Used